bbauska/W3Cx-2of5/README.md

 introductory content.
 It provides the structure and consistent behavior across many webpages providing simpler and more direct information to browsers making life easier for them.
-It also improves the **accessibility** of webpages.
+It also improves the <b>accessibility</b> of webpages.
 Assistive technologies depend on the structure of the document to present information to the users.
 If a screen reader can correctly determine the structure of a document, it reads the document more seamlessly and avoids irrelevant information or